MantiMantilla/OSSU-Curriculum/README.md

 ## Courses

 The following is an exhaustive list of the courses I have completed or intend to complete in linear order.
 Courses that don't belong to the Computer Science curriculum will be labeled as such with an arrow (`<-`).
-Courses which I might not take or decide to drop half-way, will be marked with a qustion mark (`?`).
+Courses which I might not take or decide to drop half-way, will be marked with a question mark (`?`).

 ### Intro CS